VinayakBector2002/VinayakBector2002/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a COVID prediction model
+- 🔭 I’m currently working on a COVID prediction model with my brother Kartikeya Bector
 - 🌱 I’m currently learning predictions using ML(python) and HTML5
 - 👯 I’m looking to collaborate on making an Exam proctor
 - 🤔 I’m looking for help with MY WEBSITE